 In addition to a permanent menu that includes Argentine favorites such as vegetarian milanesa (breaded soy patties) there are three new entrée options available each day of the week.
 Every 15 days a new menu is created, offering customers a constant variety of dishes such as vegetarian lasagna, ricotta and chard crepes and Thai-style risotto.

 In rotation are over one hundred healthy recipes from around the world, all of which exclude artificial coloring, additives, canned products or preservatives.
 Many of the recipes use organic whole-wheat flour, and all food is prepared daily.
 Abuela Pan bakes 25 kilos of whole wheat bread per day, as patrons will note by the homey smell permeating the dining area.
 In the restaurant’s idealistic beginning all bread was baked in a homemade wood-burning mud oven but, in the end, it wasn’t practical for business.

-Menu items are reasonable in price, ranging from pastries at five pesos to a heaping plate of food for 23 pesos.
+Menu items range from pastries to veggie canoles to a heaping salad, all for reasonable prices.
 Visitors certainly won’t walk away hungry; included with each meal is a basket full of fresh-baked whole-wheat bread accompanied by some tasty puré de calabaza (pureed pumpkin).
 Bargain desserts include apple pie, carrot pudding and the classic rice pudding.

 With only a few small tables for dining, it’s likely that you will have to wait to eat at peak hours, but the service is fast and weekday turnover is rapid, so the delay is usually brief.

 In addition to their fabulous breads and sweets, you can pick up some frozen soy milanesas to cook at home or order delivery.
 For menu updates and prices, check out their website which also has some Argentine-style vegetarian recipes.